blakerom/reading-notes/301/class-05.md

 # Heroku Deployment

-Heroku allows you to run a runtime server via Node.js taht allows you to build server-side and networking applications.
+Heroku allows you to run a runtime server via Node.js that allows you to build server-side and networking applications.

 1. This gives you your own client-server model.
 2. Provides non-blocking and event-driven behavior.
-3. Performs request for resource, recieves data.
+3. Performs request for resource, receives data.
 4. Use Heroku cloud application to turn into a World Wide Web

 Basic server.js file to get started on your server includes